cast-org/figuration/docs/content/forms.md

 For custom form validation messages, you'll need to add the `novalidate` boolean attribute to your `<form>`.
 This disables the browser default feedback tooltips, but still provides access to the form validation APIs in JavaScript.
 Try to submit the form below; our JavaScript will intercept the submit button and relay feedback to you.

-When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to your form controls.
+When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to the form controls.

+Custom feedback styles apply custom colors, borders, focus styles, feedback messages, and optional background icons to better communicate feedback.
+Background icons for `<select>`s are only available with `.custom-select`, and not `.form-control`.

 {% example html %}
 <form class="needs-validation" novalidate>